 Corner bodegas, stores on the first floor and apartments above, former grand Victorian residences converted into apartments, three-deckers built shoulder-to-shoulder, duplexes.
 Such building types define the real estate of neighborhoods dominated by small 2, 3, and 4 unit apartment buildings.
 Many are in older core neighborhoods of Eastern and Midwestern cities, or historic town centers in their hinterlands.
 If you wax romantic about the look and feel of such neighborhoods, with fresh pizza, falafel and an independent florist at the corner, then you might find the Van Nest Ave / Garfield St neighborhood worth a close look.
 This neighborhood is an absolutely outstanding example of the dominance of small 2, 3, and 4 unit apartment buildings compared to neighborhoods across the nation, as they make up a substantial portion of this neighborhood's real estate stock.
 In fact, no less than 71.1% of the real estate here is made up of such dwellings, which is higher than 99.8% of all U.S. neighborhoods.

 In addition, the Van Nest Ave / Garfield St neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 49,504 persons per square mile in the neighborhood, it is more packed with people than 98.4% of the nation's neighborhoods.
-Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
-What many people don't realize is that most of America's premier vacation locations are also very walkable.
-The Van Nest Ave / Garfield St neighborhood is among the top 5% of American neighborhoods in terms of walkability.
+Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
+To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
+And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Van Nest Ave / Garfield St neighborhood is one of the most walkable neighborhoods in America.

 Also, our research revealed that more commuters here take the bus to work (9.9% ride the bus) than 95.0% of all American neighborhoods.
 If you like the idea of leaving your car and home and hopping the bus to work, this might be a good neighborhood for you to consider.

-American households most often have a car, and regularly they have two or three.
-But households in the Van Nest Ave / Garfield St neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Van Nest Ave / Garfield St neighborhood have a highly unusual car ownership.
 33.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.5% of U.S. neighborhoods.

 Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Van Nest Ave / Garfield St neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 10.2% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 95.8% of all neighborhoods in America.